gcaseycupp/PythonCrimePractice/README.md

-## Loading the data and running the ML on my crime data.
+## Loading the data and running dataanalysis on Crime Data from ML/Azure/R project

+Used Jupyter Notebook

+_Pandas, Seaborn, Matplotlib_